amelia-lies/From-grains-of-sand-to-neuronal-avalanches/README.md

 BTW's model raises an obvious question once you take it seriously: if criticality normally requires tuning a parameter precisely (as in ordinary phase transitions), how could a biological system like the brain sit near a critical point without anyone — or anything — tuning it from the outside?

 This is exactly the question that motivated Levina, Herrmann & Geisel (2007).
-Cortical recordings had already shown **neuronal avalanches** — bursts of activity with power-law size distributions, reminiscent of sandpile avalanches — but the earlier models that reproduced them needed a global connectivity parameter fixed at one very specific value to stay critical.
+Cortical recordings had already shown **neuronal avalanches**, bursts of activity with power-law size distributions, reminiscent of sandpile avalanches, but the earlier models that reproduced them needed a global connectivity parameter fixed at one very specific value to stay critical.
 That's the opposite of self-organization: it's fine-tuning by the experimenter, not an emergent property of the system.
 Levina et al. asked whether a more biologically realistic ingredient — synapses whose strength changes with use — could turn criticality from a fragile coincidence into a robust, self-organizing outcome.

 ---